Skip to content

 Lawful Instructions

-Sentine shall process personal data only on documented instructions from the Firm.
-If Sentine believes that an instruction from the Firm infringes applicable privacy legislation, Sentine shall promptly inform the Firm before carrying out the instruction, unless prohibited by law from doing so.
+duely processes personal data only on documented instructions from the Firm.
+If duely considers that an instruction from the Firm infringes applicable privacy legislation, duely will promptly inform the Firm before carrying out the instruction, unless prohibited by law from doing so.

 Personnel Confidentiality

-Sentine ensures that all personnel authorised to process personal data on behalf of the Firm are bound by appropriate confidentiality obligations, whether by contract or statutory duty.
+duely ensures that all personnel authorised to process personal data on behalf of the Firm are bound by appropriate confidentiality obligations, whether by contract or by statutory duty.
 Access to Firm data is granted on a need-to-know basis and subject to internal access controls.

 2. Technical and Organisational Measures

-Sentine implements enterprise-grade technical and organisational measures to ensure a level of security appropriate to the risks associated with the processing of AML/CTF data.
+duely implements technical and organisational measures appropriate to the risks associated with the processing of AML/CTF data, including:

-• Encryption: AES-256 bit encryption for data at rest, and TLS 1.3 encryption for data in transit.
+• Encryption: AES-256 encryption for data at rest, and TLS 1.3 encryption for data in transit.

-• Access Controls: Strict Role-Based Access Control (RBAC) segregated by tenant/Firm.
-Internal Sentine staff do not have access to Firm matter data unless explicitly and temporarily granted by the Firm for troubleshooting.
+• Access Controls: Role-Based Access Control (RBAC) segregated by tenant / Firm.
+Internal duely staff do not have default access to Firm matter data, and access is granted only on a temporary, audited basis when authorised by the Firm for support purposes.

-• Audit Trails: Immutable, append-only event streams tracking all actions inside matters.
+• Audit Trails: append-only event streams that record actions within matters.

 3. Data Localisation